 Bartender: Salary, Duties, Outlook and Requirements

 A bartender's job consists of preparing and serving alcoholic or non-alcoholic beverages to customers in bars, restaurants, nightclubs and other establishments and venues.
 Bartenders are responsible for collecting payment, ordering inventory and keeping their bar area clean for customers who want to drink and dine.
+Although there's no formal education required for these professionals due to on-the-job training being provided, formal training programs for bartenders do exist.
+Minimum age requirements also apply.

 Salary for a Bartender